StudyFrenchSpanish

 There are two types of Korean language courses at Delhi University.

-One is at the university level, and the other is few Colleges affiliated to DU offering part-time Korean language classes in Delhi.
+One is at the university level, and the other is a few Colleges affiliated with DU that offer part-time Korean language classes in Delhi.

 (i) DU Colleges with Korean courses